Chinese President Xi Jinping To Visit North Korea This Week

 "I hope that this visit will contribute to the early resumption of talks on the complete denuclearisation of and the establishment of permanent peace on the Korean peninsula," South Korean presidential spokesperson Ko Min-jung said, according to the South China Morning Post.

-China's apparent willingness to vie for influence on the Korean peninsula comes after Trump and Kim reached an impasse on negotiations despite summits in Singapore and Vietnam.
+China's apparent willingness to vie for influence on the Korean Peninsula comes after Trump and Kim reached an impasse on negotiations despite summits in Singapore and Vietnam.
 Some experts have said North Korea continues to reactivate partially decommissioned missile test sites.
 Last month, North Korea launched short-range missiles and other weapons that landed in the sea.

 China is North Korea's biggest trading partner.
 Chinese support was key to the effectiveness of U.S.- and U.N.-backed sanctions of North Korea's nuclear and missile programs.
 Since the Singapore summit, China's pressure on North Korea has eased.